simple-warfare/bevy_northstar/README.md

 bevy_northstar = "0.2"
 ```

-The basic requirements to use the crate are to spawn an entity with a `Grid` component, adjust the points, and then call `Grid::build()` so the chunk entrances and internal paths can be calculated.
+The basic requirements to use the crate are to spawn an entity with a `Grid` component, adjust the grid cells, and then call `Grid::build()` so the chunk entrances and internal paths can be calculated.

 To use the built-in pathfinding systems for the crate, insert the NorthstarPlugin specifying the `Neighborhood` to use.